TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

 2) Draw 1000 samples from a normal distribution with mean `0` and standard deviation `2` and store the samples in the variable `y`.
 Make a histogram of `y`.
 Try to fiddle with the number of histograms 'bins' (`breaks` parameter to `hist()`).
-Trying values in `c(3, 10, 30, 100, 300)` should provide a 'feel' for what happens when too many or too few.
+Trying values in `c(3, 10, 30, 100, 300)` should provide a 'feel' for what happens when there are too many or too few.

 3) Concatenate `x` and `y` into a single vector of length 2000.
 Generate a 2D plot of the result.
 From the plot, can you tell where one distribution